TengMCing/spotoroo/cran-comments.md

   Spatiotemporal is the correct word.

-## Resubmission
+## Patch version
-This is a resubmission.
+This is a patch version.
 In this version I have:

 * replaced if(FALSE){} with \donttest{} for time-consuming examples